SrinandanKota/Algorithms/WebCrawler/README.md

 (b) Send a request to server at currentP age and download currentP age.
 (c) Extract all links from currentP age.
 (d) For every link u that appears in currentP age
-      If u =2 visited add u to the end of Q, and add u to visited.
+      If u is not in visited add u to the end of Q, and add u to visited.

 This will visit all the pages that are reachable from the seed url.